Five Dollar Wrench

 But then, she had a thought.

 "Maybe the boyfriend's bi?
 Why didn't I think of that?!?
-Find one, I'll find the other.
-Lemme try again."
+Find one, you find the other."

-He said, "It's OK.
+The boyfriend said, "It's okay.
 We're in an open relationship."
 Sure they were.

 His name was Peter, not Pete.
 He made that clear.
 As if it mattered.

-He was a big fan of Billy Joel, and he arrived at the house with two bottles of wine.
+He was a big fan of Billy Joel.
+For their date, he arrived at the house with two bottles of wine.

-"A bottle of white, a bottle of red," he announced, as if Claire should get the reference, even though the song was from decades before she was born, and that's not how the song goes, and also, shut the fuck up, Peter.
+"A bottle of red, a bottle of white.
+Whatever fits the mood tonight," he sang, as if Claire should get the reference, even though the song was from decades before she was born, and that's not how the song goes, and also, shut the fuck up, Peter.
 Get in the hot tub!

 Peter's keychain only had two keys.
 I named them Easy and Peasy, because I copied them in less than four minutes.
 Claire got stuck with him for three hours.
 Oof.

-The next night, we were on the prowl again, this time, at a cigar bar in Gary.
+The next night, we were at Smitty's again, on the prowl.

-He was driving a Tesla with a vanity plate that said HODL IT.
-He had a girlfriend with him, but Claire still managed to get his number, which means he was en route to getting got.
+Cal was driving a Tesla with a vanity plate that said HODL IT.
+He had a girlfriend with him, but Claire still managed to get his number.
+That girl knows how to get 'em.

 The guy turned to Claire and said, "Are you watching me?"